Flag

 History

-The earliest medical care in New Zealand was developed by the Māori after migrations from Polynesia beginning around 1200AD.
-A system developed known as Rongoā, which continues to be used.
-Rongoā is holistic with a strong community element.
-Rongoā combines prevention, family, and spiritual support, with massage and the use of medicinal flora.
-This medical system sustained toa [skilled warriors] during competition over resources and prestige.
+The earliest medical care in New Zealand were practices developed and adapted by the Māori after migrations from Polynesia beginning around 1200AD.
+Now known as Rongoā, this system of treatments has a holistic basis combining prevention, family and spiritual support, massage and the use of medicinal flora.
+Rongoā sustained toa [warriors] during competition over resources and prestige.

-Five years after the signing a series of regional conflicts began, known as the New Zealand Wars, as Māori tribes responded to encroachment.
+In 1840 New Zealand’s founding document, Te Tiriti-o-Waitangi (The Treaty of Waitangi), was signed between around 500 Māori chiefs and the British Crown.
+Five years later a series of regional conflicts began, known as the New Zealand Wars, as Māori tribes responded to encroachment.
 During these conflicts a nascent Colonial Medical Service formed.
-Medical care within a unit was often a Surgeon and Orderly treating troops dispersed across rough terrain.
-Battles such as Gate Pa briefly foreshadowed the artillery and earthworks of the First World War, creating a no-mans-land, where wāhine toa [woman warrior] Hēni Te Kiri Karamū, and Assistant Surgeon William Manley (VC) were recognised for their bravery and compassion caring for the wounded.
-These larger battles spurred greater national structure for medical resources.
-By the 1870s national conflict had culminated, but the medical service continued to develop as New Zealand’s military focus shifted to defending the nation against external threats and support to the British Empire.
+Initially Medical care was informal – most units employed a Surgeon and Orderly.
+Co-ordination between units was required by the needs of units dispersed while patrolling and skirmishing over rough terrain.
+Māori established fortified Pa with complex earthworks above and below ground.
+The occasional but intense assaults onto these presented new problems for medical care.
+At the battle of Gate Pa a no-mans-land developed, where wāhine toa [woman warrior] Hēni Te Kiri Karamū, and Assistant Surgeon William Manley (VC) were both recognised for their bravery and compassion caring for the wounded.
+These larger battles spurred national structuring of medical resources.
+By the 1870s as national conflict had culminated, a medical service had evolved and continued to develop as New Zealand’s military focus shifted to supporting the British Empire and perceived external threats.
 Towards the end of this period Medical Service staff deployed with the volunteer contingents to the Anglo-Boer War.

 These structures served the NZDF throughout the Second World War and subsequent conflicts.
 Royal titles were granted from the late 1940s onwards.